Burlington, VT

 About Burlington, VT

-Burlington is a mid-sized city in Vermont with a population of 44,649 residents.
-The median household income is $68,854 per year, which is near the national average.
-The median age in Burlington is 26.7 years.
+Burlington is a mid-sized city located in Vermont with a population of 44,649 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $68,854 per year, which is 8% below the national median of $75,149.
+The median age of 26.7 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Burlington Ranks in Vermont